Humphrey McQueen: Academia

 McQueen's political activism in the 1960s led him to join academia in 1970.
 His first Marxist critique was a paper in 1967, Which Party for Socialists?, arguing against the ALP.
 His first academic article came in 1968 when the political economist Bruce McFarlane invited McQueen to write an article in Labour History.
 The article, Convicts and Rebels, contested the Australian Whig history associated with the Old Left.
-In the article, McQueen doubted the authenticity of a democratic and egalitarian tradition emanating from Australia’s convict history.
+In the article, McQueen doubted the authenticity of a democratic and egalitarian tradition emanating from Australia's convict history.
 He challenged the egalitarian aspect of the tradition, highlighting the prominence of racism in convict society.

-In 1970, he moved to Canberra, where he taught Australian history as a senior tutor at the Australian National University from 1970-1974.
+In 1970, he moved to Canberra, where he taught Australian history as a senior tutor at the Australian National University from 1970 to 1974.
 He met and befriended the historian, Manning Clark.
-Soon after starting at the University, McQueen registered his disapproval of the History Department's decision to allow the Faculty of Military Studies at Royal Military College, Duntroon to join ANU (it was affiliated already with UNSW).
-Although many agreed with McQueen's argument that Duntroon did not allow the right to free thought, fundamental to the liberal conception of a university, the Department approved the request.
+Soon after starting at the university, McQueen registered his disapproval of the History Department's decision to allow the Faculty of Military Studies at Royal Military College, Duntroon to join ANU (it was affiliated already with UNSW).
+Although many agreed with McQueen's argument that Duntroon did not allow the right to free thought, fundamental to the liberal conception of a university, the department approved the request.

-McQueen’s early academic writing was intent on dispelling the approaches to labour history generated by the Australian Old Left, especially Russel Ward's The Australian Legend.
+McQueen's early academic writing was intent on dispelling the approaches to labour history generated by the Australian Old Left, especially Russel Ward's The Australian Legend.
 McQueen was head-hunted by the political scientist, Henry Mayer, to write a book after he read McQueen's articles "Convicts and Rebels" and "A Race Apart".
 McQueen wrote A New Britannia, an historical analysis of the emergence and development of the Australian labour movement.
-It influentially argued that the history of the Australian labour movement, from colonisation to Australian federation (1788-1901), should be understood as an extension of Imperialism within the British Empire.
+It influentially argued that the history of the Australian labour movement, from colonisation to Australian federation (1788–1901), should be understood as an extension of Imperialism within the British Empire.
 The argument challenged existing account of the labour movement emerging from the Australian Old Left, which had mythologised the nation-building and democratic nature of the movement.
 In seeking to challenge accounts of Australian history presented in the Old Left, McQueen established the grounds to contest the Whig tradition in Australian scholarship.
 He identified that British imperialism cannot be separated from the experience of capitalism in Australia, and that Australian identity should be reconsidered in light of the role that racism and Patriarchy had played in development of the Australian labour movement.
 Together with an application of British New Left theorists, Perry Anderson and Tom Nairn, the approach redefined the nature of Australian historical enquiry, which would prove to be influential in the discipline of history.